ooni/spec/backends/bk-005-ooni-run-v2.md

 }
 ```

-Moreover it's possible to specify `targets` as rich JSON structure or
+The `inputs_extra` field should can be a list of JSON objects, with each object
+corresponding to an entry in the `inputs` list.
+This allows you to attach
+additional metadata to each input.
+The `targets_name` field specifies the name
-`target_name` indicating the name of the target list which will result in the
+of a predefined target list that will be used to dynamically generate the inputs
-target list being generated dynamically.

-`target`, `target_name` and `inputs` are mutually exclusive.
+list.
+This name must be recognized by the backend and agreed upon in advance
+between the link creator and the backend system.

 ### Response status code